 Pigment can be divided into two categories, these are:

 - Natural pigments – A pigment derived from naturally occurring compounds, either inorganic, such as rocks, minerals, and metals; or organic ones, such as plants and animals.
-Examples include Mars Brown, which comes from iron oxide, or Ivory Black that comes from charred animal bones.
+Examples include Mars Brown, which comes from iron oxide, or Ivory Black which comes from charred animal bones.
 Natural pigments have been around for centuries and were used by the Old Masters, who would make their paints before starting a painting session.
 A lot of the natural pigments in use today are manufactured from inorganic substances.

 - Synthetic pigments – An artificial pigment made by chemists from carbon-based molecules derived from petroleum substances, acids, and other chemical compounds.
 Most of the oil paints we use today are made from synthetic pigments, such as quinacridone, phthalocyanine, and dioxazine.
 Fortunately, these paints have maintained their natural pigment names for historical and cultural reasons.